brettadler/softwaretesting/docs/ai_instructions/figma.md

-# Using Figma AI for Software Development
+# Using AI in Figma for Software Design & Development

+[need to add more details here about Figma Make and Figma AI]

 [figma_instructions.md](../figma_instructions.md)